Achievable logoAchievable logo

 GLUT 5 Small intestine, Testes Transports fructose, increased expression on adipose tissue in obesity.

-Insulin actions: Insulin is an anabolic hormone that has vital roles in metabolism.
+Insulin actions: Insulin is an anabolic hormone with vital roles in metabolism.

 Insulin promotes protein synthesis, dependent on the availability of substrate amino acids.
-There are effects on transcription of specific mRNA, as well as translation of mRNA into proteins in the ribosomes.
-Examples of enhanced mRNA transcription include the mRNA for glucokinase, fatty acid synthase and albumin in the liver, pyruvate carboxylase in the adipose tissue, casein in the mammary gland and amylase in the pancreas.
+It affects transcription of specific mRNA, as well as translation of mRNA into proteins in ribosomes.
+Examples of enhanced mRNA transcription include the mRNA for glucokinase, fatty acid synthase, and albumin in the liver; pyruvate carboxylase in adipose tissue; casein in the mammary gland; and amylase in the pancreas.

-Insulin promotes uptake of K+ into the cells by increasing the activity of Na+K+ATPase.
+Insulin promotes uptake of K+ into cells by increasing the activity of Na+K+ATPase.

 Glucagon